 Be sure to remove all debris such as rocks and sticks that could hinder the growth of the carrots.

 The soil should have a PH between 5.9-6.5, and be fertile with organic matter.
-They like alkaline soil and one of the best ways to do this is by adding lime to the soil.
-As with all vegetables plantings you should mix in my recipe for COF to the soil to add the correct nutrient.
+They like alkaline soil; one of the best ways to do this is by adding lime.
+As with all vegetable plantings, you should mix my recipe for COF with the soil to add the correct nutrient.